oljung/portfolio-project-one/README.md

     - Featured on all pages of the site, the navbar will contain 2 parts: A logo and menu to the main pages of the site, and a sub menu that will be specific to each site and subsite
     - This feature will allow for easy navigation to the main parts of the sites.
+    - Has a collapsable menu by clicking a "burger" icon on smaller screens.

 - __Landing Page__